RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Compiling-on-Ubuntu-16.04-with-Qt-Creator.md

 ### Build DB Browser for SQLite

 The welcome screen for Qt Creator appears.
-Click the "Open Project" button near the middle top, browse into the "sqlitebrowser" folder, then select the `sqlitebrowser.pro` file, and open it:
+Click the "Open Project" button near the middle top, browse into the "sqlitebrowser" folder, then select the `CMakeLists.txt` file, and open it (note that the screenshots are outdated.
+Please open the `CMakeLists.txt` file instead of the `sqlitebrowser.pro` file.
+Also the UI of Qt Creator might have changed slightly if you are using a newer version):

 ![Qt Creator welcome screen](https://github.com/sqlitebrowser/db4s-screenshots/raw/master/wiki/ubuntu_16.04/10_qt_creator_welcome_screen.png)
 ![Qt Creator browse to sqlitebrowser folder](https://github.com/sqlitebrowser/db4s-screenshots/raw/master/wiki/ubuntu_16.04/11_qt_creator_open_sqlitebrowser_dir.png)